grem11n/blog/content/post/nvim-en.md

 Now I can just put my configs from [dotfiles](https://github.com/grem11n/dotfiles) to the respective directories.
 I tried to keep a filesystem structure as much as possible in this repo.
 Therefore, you can just add a dot (`.`) in front of level 1 files and directories.
 All my configuration is in the `.vimrc`file.
 Sometimes, I use "versioning" for them inside the repo.
 It usually happens when I refactor something there and don't want to get rid of the old stuff while evaluating the new one.

 I use [vim-plug](https://github.com/junegunn/vim-plug) as my plugin manager.
-It should be installed before aeverything else.
-Just follow the installations directives from README.
+It should be installed before everything else.
+Just follow the installation directives from README.
 Once it's installed, all other plugins can be installed by calling a Vim command:

 ```vim
 :PlugInstall
 ```

-Now, once all the things are in place, it worths running NeoVim healschedk:
+Now, once all the things are in place, it worths running NeoVim heals chek:

 ```vim
 :checkhealth